MarkLundager/AdventOfCode2024/README.md

 All files compiled with the flags: gcc -Wall -Werror -pedantic -g -o

 ## Time measurement (OBS)!!
 Unless step 2 is reverted, the measured time will not be accurate as it will include curl's retrieval from advent of code to local file.
 This takes around 4-5 seconds.
+When relevant, the individual time is calculated as total time subtracted by parts that only involve the the other part (naturally).

 ## Result format
-The result is printed on the format below, if my solution could not calculate part 1 and 2 during the same run, individual times will be printed as well below total time.
-The individual time is calculated as total time subtracted by parts that only involve the the other part (naturally).
+The result is printed on the format below, if my solution could not calculate part 1 and 2 during the same run, individual times will be printed as well below total time. .

 \-----------Day XX-----------------
 Part 1 result: [result_value]